MartinT86/MartinT86.github.io/_posts/2016-11-20-dot-net-core.md

 ### View

-Views work in the same as before so things life view routing etc are as before.
+Views work in the same as before so things like view routing etc are as before.

 However there area  couple of dependencies that need to be added in first.
 In your project.json add in;